Rebeca Fernandez Writing Center Director | Associate Professor of Writing and Educational Studies

 Early in my career, I taught transitional bilingual education and helped develop bilingual performance-based assessments for large urban school districts.
 While pursuing my graduate studies, I assisted with research on commercially available reading programs and worked with vocabulary intervention data for bilingual school-aged children.

-WRI 101 Language Policy and Education in a Multicultural Society
+WRI 101 Language and Identity